S. Kirk & Son - Admiral Schley's Service Plates, Balt., MD, c. 1902- priced each

-Samuel Kirk & Son Co. - Admiral Winfield Scott Schley's Antique Silver Service Plates - set of 9, Baltimore, MD, c.
-1898, of Naval Historical and Spanish American War Interest
+Samuel Kirk & Son Co. - Admiral Winfield Scott Schley's Antique Silver Service Plates - Baltimore, MD, c.
+1898, of Naval Historical and Spanish American War Interest, priced individually.

-These exceptional plates are exceedingly rare and come with an interesting history.
+These exceptional plates are exceedingly rare and come with an interesting history, and we are selling them individually.
 Of service size, they have a plain surface with a curved, raised edge bordered with a striking applied wreath of laurel.
 A laurel wreath is used to signify 'victory' and is very apropos for this set of plates.
 Each plate is engraved with a beautiful script monogram 'WSS' for Winfield Scott Schley.
-On the back they are inscribed -
+On the back, they are inscribed -

 'MADE OF SPANISH SILVER TAKEN FROM THE CRISTOBAL COLON SUNK IN THE BATTLE OF SANTIAGO DE CUBA JULY 3rd 1898'.